-Prior to the completion of this offering, all shares of our common stock were owned by GE Consumer Finance, Inc., an indirect subsidiary of GE.
-Upon completion of this offering, we will have 830,270,833 shares of common stock issued and outstanding, assuming the underwriters' option to purchase additional shares of common stock from us is not exercised, and 849,020,833 shares, if it is exercised in full.
-Upon the completion of this offering, GE (through GE Consumer Finance, Inc.) will beneficially own approximately 84.9% of our outstanding common stock, assuming the underwriters' option to purchase additional shares of common stock from us is not exercised, and 83.1%, if it is exercised in full.
+Prior to the completion of the IPO, all shares of our common stock were owned by GE Consumer Finance, Inc., an indirect subsidiary of GE.
+Following the IPO, we have shares of common stock issued and outstanding, assuming the underwriters' option to purchase additional shares of common stock from us in the IPO is not exercised, and shares, if it is exercised in full.
+Following completion of the IPO, GE (through GE Consumer Finance, Inc.) beneficially owns approximately % of our outstanding common stock, assuming the underwriters' option to purchase additional shares of common stock from us in the IPO is not exercised, and %, if it is exercised in full.

-The following table sets forth information at July 18, 2014 regarding the beneficial ownership of our common stock by:
+The following table sets forth information at , 2014 regarding the beneficial ownership of our common stock by:

-- · all persons known by us to own beneficially more than 5% of our common stock, including GE Consumer Finance, Inc.; - our chief executive officer and each of our NEOs; - · each of our directors and director nominees; and - all directors, director nominees and executive officers as a group.
+- all persons known by us to own beneficially more than 5% of our common stock, including GE Consumer Finance, Inc.; - our chief executive officer and each of our NEOs; - · each of our directors and director nominees; and - all directors, director nominees and executive officers as a group.

-The following table does not reflect any shares of our common stock that our directors and officers may purchase in this offering pursuant to our directed share program described under "Underwriters-Directed Share Program."
+The following table does not reflect any shares of our common stock that our directors and officers purchased in the IPO.